jochumdev/ghost-jsdelivr/README.md

 # ghost-jsdelivr

-A simple helper to serve ghost theme helpers that would be served trough jsdelivr GPDR compatible with your own "public" directory in `content/public/`.
+A simple helper to serve ghost theme CDN content that would be served trough jsdelivr GPDR compatible with your own "public" directory in `content/public/`.

 ## Install